Lukeeeeee/IntelligentTrainerPublic/README.md

 ### 1.1 Install everything
-We use `Python3.5` and [Anaconda](https://www.anaconda.com/download/) to manage the packages, the required packages is listed at the file `package-list.txt`.
+We use `Python3.5` and [Anaconda](https://www.anaconda.com/download/) to manage the packages, the required packages are listed at the file `package-list.txt`.
 So firstly, install `Anaconda 3.6 version`  if you don't have one.

 1.1.1 First, clone this repository to your local PC.